Robust density estimation with the $\mathbb{L}_{1}$-loss. Applications to the estimation of a density on the line satisfying a shape constraint: The statistical framework and main notations

-The density models we have in mind are nonparametric and gather densities that satisfy a given shape constraint: monotonicity on a half line, convexity on an interval, log-concavity on the line, among other examples.
+The density models we have in mind are nonparametric and consist of densities that satisfy a given shape constraint: monotonicity on a half line, convexity on an interval, log-concavity on the line, among other examples.

 In order to evaluate the accuracy of our estimator, we use the TV-loss $d$ on the set $\sP$ of all probability measures on $(\sX,\sA)$.
 We denote by $\norm{\cdot}$ the $\L_{1}$-norm on the set $\L_{1}(\sX,\sA,\mu)$ that consists of the equivalence classes of integrable functions on $(\sX,\sA,\mu)$.
 We recall that the TV-loss is a distance defined for $P,Q\in\sP$ by